Registration Now Open for the 2026 Education Forum!

 Line and Antenna Sweep (LAS)

-Presenter: Jay Thompson, CETsr, TACtical RF
+Presenter: Jay Thompson, CETsr, Thompson Communications, Inc.

 Course Description Certification